adtapia/personal-website/README.md

 - The importance of iteration and refining projects to achieve a polished result.

 Beyond the technical skills, I discovered the satisfaction of taking charge of a project, venturing beyond my comfort zone, and realizing my ideas.

-## **Future Plans**
-This portfolio is just the beginning!
-I plan to:
-- Add more projects as I complete them.
-- Continuously improve the design and functionality based on feedback and inspiration.

 ## **How to View**
 To view the portfolio: